ymusell/Hexabot/workspaceRos/src/phantomx/phantomx_mapping/README.md

 # phantomx_mapping

-ROS package providing scripts for mapping the cave as well as the launch file to start the mission.bale.
+ROS package providing scripts for mapping the cave as well as the launch file to start the mission.

 ## config